Nmonchart

 pipes, sockets

-- size of the bubble is the memory size
+- The size of the bubble is the memory size

 TOPCMD - If your nmon file includes TOP process (nmon -t or nmon -T)